このページは、まだ日本語ではご利用いただけません。翻訳中です。

 Looking for the plugin's configuration parameters?
 You can find them in the Request Validator configuration reference doc.

 Validate requests before they reach their upstream service.
-Supports validating the schema of the body and the parameters of the request using either Kong’s own schema validator (body only) or a JSON Schema Draft 4 compliant validator.
+This plugin supports validating the schema of the body and the parameters of the request using either Kong’s own schema validator (body only) or a JSON Schema Draft 4 compliant validator.

 The request Content-Type header is validated against the plugin’s allowed_content_types